amsk1982/techniqueforlife/content/shadow-work.md

 title = "ShadowWork coaching  "

 +++
-#### _Available online - Bethan@TechniqueForLife.com, 07515 482 426_
+#### _Available online or in person - Bethan@TechniqueForLife.com, 07515 482 426_

 ###### **FREE introductory evenings -** _next dates to be confirmed_

 These evenings offer an exploratory ‘toe in the water’ with no obligation - come along and find out a bit more, ask questions, meet me!
-The sessions stand alone; you’re welcome to attend either.
 Feel free to contact me with any questions.

 ##### One-to-one **_ShadowWork_ coaching**